How to extract text from your WINDOWS file

 Despite these challenges, converting Windows files is often necessary for better interoperability.

-Similar file types are EXE, ZIP, INPUT, MARKER, FIRST, LINUX, MAC, GPT, PDF.
+Users also converted EXE, ZIP, INPUT, MARKER, FIRST, LINUX, MAC, GPT and PDF files.

 The WINDOWS Converter Story